ysyk2021/how-to-foster-a-welcoming-workplace-environment-for-increased-diversity-and-inclusion/src/chapter-4-2.md

 * Use data-driven decision-making: Companies can use data-driven decision-making to reduce the impact of subjective biases in decision-making processes.

 By implementing these techniques, companies can identify and address unconscious bias in the workplace, leading to a more inclusive workplace environment that values and respects all employees.

-In the next chapter, we will discuss strategies for recruiting and retaining a diverse workforce, including developing partnerships with diverse organizations, providing diversity and inclusion training, offering mentorship programs, and establishing flexible work arrangements.